Belarusian Peasants' and Workers' Union: Background

-The Belarusian national flag as used by the Hramada and other Belarusian organizations in interwar Poland.

 Hramada was formed legally in July 1925.
 Its leaders were among prominent members of the Belarusian national liberation movement of the early 20th century: Symon Rak-Michajloŭski has previously been a high-ranking diplomat for the Belarusian Democratic Republic, Branisłaŭ Taraškievič is known as the creator of the first modern Belarusian grammar.

 The Polish authorities began to suppress the activities of the Hramada in late 1926 due to its policy coordination with the delegalized Communist Party of Western Belarus.
 Belarusian media in Poland faced increased pressure and censorship from the authorities.